duc-tv/Notebook-Nest/README.md

 ## 🚀 New in v17.5: The Storage Overhaul
 We have moved to a **Local-First Architecture**.
 - **Unlimited Storage:** You can now build massive folder trees without hitting Chrome's tiny sync limits.
+Note this only applies to extension related items and note notes/sources/generated items
 - **Instant Performance:** Saves happen instantly with no network latency.
 - **Bigger Brain:** Deep Search index is now **5MB** (up from 2MB), allowing you to index 2x more note content.
+- **Source List Item Selection:** Source list item selection and control.
+- **Zen/Focus Mode:** Hide the center AI chat Area.
+- **Move generated Items to folders:** Store generated items in custom tree view folders.
+- **Task Manager:** Added Task List to Source panel with priority, sorting by priority, due date.

 ## Features